How to be mindful without meditating

 Informal meditation is a richly rewarding practice, and a wonderful method for measuring the impact our formal meditation is having on our day-to-day lives.

-Michael Bunting is the bestselling author of The Mindful Leader and A Practical Guide to Meditation, and co-author of Extraordinary Leadership in Australia and New Zealand.
+Michael Bunting is the bestselling author of The Mindful Leader and A Practical Guide to Meditation.
 He runs leadership consultancy WorkSmart Australia, a certified B-Corp.
 For more information, visit mindfulleader.net